Defence for Interviews Under Caution

 Updated on Monday 17th December 2018

 An interview under caution is an official interview conducted according to The Police & Criminal Evidence Act 1984, which sets out the legal frame in which the Police or other UK authority can conduct their interviews with individuals.
-It is generally tape recorded for the correct record.
-It is recommended to seek advice from a defence solicitor in London to figure out which is the most appropriate approach to be adopted to serve your best interests.
+It is generally tape recorded for the correct direction of the case in front of the authorities.
+It is recommended to ask for advice from a criminal defence solicitor in London to figure out which is the most appropriate approach to be adopted to serve your best interests.

 The legal rights of a person in an interview under caution in UK are crucial in making sure he or she is treated in an appropriate manner.
 The main legal rights of an individual in such a situation are:

 • the right to have a legal representative present;